Flea (musician): Environmental activism

-Flea took to his Facebook page in anger speaking out about May 19 Santa Barbara oil spill that pumped 100,000 gallons of crude oil into the Pacific Ocean.
+Flea took to his Facebook page in anger speaking out about the May 19, 2015, Santa Barbara oil spill that pumped 100,000 gallons of crude oil into the Pacific Ocean.
 Flea was at the beach with his young daughter when she stepped in a tar ball.
 Flea wrote "Dear plains all American pipeline, my daughter just dared step on the beach for a few minutes where we live about 75 miles from the Santa Barbara oil spill you caused.
 She got your oil shit product all over her feet."
 Flea stated he can no longer surf there or take his daughter to the beach further saying "Some kid in the hood who made a mistake selling drugs will go to jail and have his life ruined but you, you evil lying scumbags will get away with a paltry fine that means nothing to you.
 You could have had a shut off valve but you saved cash there too.
 You are the worst kind of human beings, I am infuriated you disgust me."